autoferrit/docker-supervisor/README.rst

 Setup
 -----

+Ideally, you will just fork this repo and update the base image to point to the version of python you would like to use.
+Currently my own apps require at least python 3.5, So as newer versions are released, I will properly tag them.

 In the ``examples/`` directory there is a ``supervisord.conf`` which you should copy to your own app, then COPY into the image with